 - Decisions on sidebar navigation, if at all, and

 This matters.
 The interface is like a dashboard and a successful dashboard needs to meet WIIFT? as each will only choose to return if they feel WIIFM? is met.

-Some interface design tips including 2- or 3-column layout.
+Some interface design tips including two- or three-column layout.
 See the LinkedIn in and Amazon pages as examples of both.
 There are advantages and disadvantages of 2- or 3-column layouts help plan your SharePoint interface.

 The ratio of form:function must align my goal to create value for those who invest their time (resource) to read this and the interface represents the first key to user-friendly value.

 My site design reflects form or function?

 Address the above challenges and invite more people to create new communities as well as discover new ways to publish and collaborate.